viablue/ferment/_posts/2018-02-04-sourdough-mentality.md

 date: 2018-02-04
 ---

+Yeast is everywhere.

 Mixed together grain and water in a bowl and left it out overnight.

-Primitive or low technology
+Primitive or low technology.

-Measure by volume only, assuming you only get a single measuring cup.
+Measure by volume only.
+Assume you have only a single measuring cup and a bowl to mix the dough in.